-There’s still no Dragon Age 4 release date, but some kind of reveal is brewing at least.
+There’s still no Dragon Age 4 release date, but we know it exists, and that’s okay for now.

 Proving that older games shouldn’t always be put on the shelf, Kingdoms of Amalur: Reckoning arrived in 2012 to little fanfare, but it’s one of PC gaming’s best RPGs.
 In a similar vein to Skyrim, you’re able to customise your character and class with a combination of skills, weapons, and abilities at your disposal, with a central focus on building your character from the ground up.
 While there are traditional classes like Skyrim you don’t have to dedicate yourself to one; as a ‘Fateless’ character, you’re free to swap and change your skill tree at any time.

 It also happens that Kingdoms of Amalur comes from the mind of Ken Rolston, the lead designer behind Skyrim’s predecessors: Morrowind and Oblivion.
 Rolston managed to incorporate some of the Elder Scrolls’ best elements into Kingdoms of Amalur, including its striking environmental design and characterisation that veers away from the typical RPG pitfall of feeling like Tolkien fan fiction.

 Like Skyrim, Kingdoms of Amalur: Reckoning continues to receive positive reviews on Steam despite being a similar age, and comfortably sits in the category as a well-rounded fantasy RPG.